agmsb/mildly-helpful-cloudshell/README.md

 ### need to generate traffic for a dashboard (IE i don't care about seeing the response, just need me some metrics)?

-you can use tmux for this too. or a dash of `screen` will do it. [here](https://linuxize.com/post/how-to-use-linux-screen/). though - for this you're better off just using a GCE VM.
+you can use tmux for this too. or a dash of `screen` will do it - which for some reason i find more intuitive. [here](https://linuxize.com/post/how-to-use-linux-screen/). though - for this you're better off just using a GCE VM.

 ## Weird gcloud tips